Compare/contrast the Character Sheet for the source anime

 - Politically Incorrect Hero: Aims a string of misogynistic insults at the offscreen, comatose Mai in episode 54, much to Joey's discomfort.
 "It's funny because she's a woman."

-- Reality Ensues: In episode 54, he tells the Big Five how dumb it would be that if they did won the duel, no one at the Kaiba Corporation would take them seriously as they are in average teenaged bodies.
+- Reality Ensues: In episode 54, he tells the Big Five how dumb it would be that if they did won the duel, no one at the Kaiba Corporation would take them seriously as they are in the bodies of teenagers.

 You said it, Yugi!
 Now burn everything.
 Burn it to the ground!